Learning how to write a children’s book involves a number of steps. It’s more than just writing out a story idea and drawing pictures…

 Reading books in your genre can help you understand the story structure that works, including how to start your story, the maturity of the content for your intended audience, and more.

-#4 – Come up with an idea
+#4 – Come up with a children’s book idea

 Children’s story ideas can be silly, deep, inspiring, hilarious, zany, serious, and straight up weird.
 They can make you laugh, cry, gasp, squeal, giggle and guffaw.